DiligentGraphics/DiligentTools/AssetLoader/README.md

 The following features are currently supported:

 * ASCII, Binary, and Embedded GLTF specifications
-* Dracor Mesh Compression (automatically enabled when Draco is included into the project)
+* Draco Mesh Compression (automatically enabled when Draco is included into the project)
 * PBR Materials (Metallic-Roughness and Specular-Glossiness workflows)
 * Skinning
 * Extensions: